VeronicaMaki-Marttunen/BrainWavesToolbox/README.md

 The input folder should contain the data of all subjects, sessions and tasks, named after BIDS convention (.dtseries.nii files; you can replace the suffix in the .m files).

+Run by calling the BWToolboxGUI function in the MATLAB command window.

 The "Run SVD" button extracts the main components and saves the first five.